asiomchen/molharbor/README.md

 ### Compound search

 You can search for compounds using the `search` method.
-All the search types are supported( via SearchType enum).
+All the search types are supported( via `SearchType` enum).
-Additionally, you can specify the maximum number of results to return using the `max_results` parameter, and the minimum similarity threshold using the `similarity` parameter (is used only for similarity search).
+Additionally, you can specify the maximum number of results to return using the `max_results` parameter, and the minimum similarity threshold using the `similarity` parameter (it is used only for similarity search).

 #### Exact search